grolig/pv281/slides/03-enums-and-structures.md

 use clap::Parser;

 /// This doc string acts as a help message when the user runs '--help'
-/// as do all doc strings on fields
+/// The same applies for all doc strings on struct fields
 #[derive(Parser)]
-#[clap(version = "1.0", author = "L.G.")]
+#[clap(version = "1.0", author = "John Smith")]
 struct Opts {
     /// Sets a custom config file.
 Could have been an Option<T> with no default too
     #[clap(short = 'c', long = "config", default_value = "default.conf")]
     config: String,

     /// Some input.
-Because this isn't an Option<T> it's required to be used
+Because this isn't an Option<T> it is required to be used
     input: String,

     /// A level of verbosity, and can be used multiple times
     #[clap(short = 'v', long = "verbose", parse(from_occurrences))]
     verbose: i32,